MayureshKhamkar/MayureshKhamkar/README.md

 # Mayuresh Khamkar

-**Software Developer | MCA Candidate** *Backend Developer Intern @ Triune Trades | Django & Data Analytics Specialist*
+**Backend Developer | MCA Candidate** *Currently Interning @ Triune Trades | Specializing in Scalable Backend Systems & Data Analytics*

 ---

 ## Summary
-Software Developer with focused expertise in Backend Engineering and Data Analytics.
-Currently pursuing a Master of Computer Applications (MCA) with a specialized interest in scalable system architecture and GenAI-powered data solutions.
-Proven experience in developing secure, high-performance backends and integrating complex API ecosystems.
+Performance-driven Backend Developer with a strong foundation in Software Engineering.
+Currently pursuing an MCA and interning at Triune Trades, where I focus on architecting secure server-side logic and optimizing database performance.
+Proficient in building robust APIs and integrating GenAI-driven data analytics into modern web ecosystems.

 ---